 The Next Two Month's Activities Follow us on Face

-Every Tuesday Refreshments in the cottage garden from 10 a.m. to 12 noon with tea or coffee and biscuits at just £1.00.
+Every third Tuesday, Refreshments in the cottage garden from 10 a.m. to 12 noon with tea or coffee and biscuits at just £1.00 between now and Easter.
 Enjoy sitting in the sun or under the apple trees.
 Visit the museums at the same time for Free, although a donation would be appreciated to help maintain them.
-There is the Cottage Museum - Renowned historical people with connections with the local area.Trevor Bright Railway Museum - The closing of the Kirby Cross Goods Yard in 1964 and Worldwide Trams.
-For CHILDREN, why not visit Essex local museums Wheel of Time exhibition and collect a badge at each museum.
-Also local history books and cards are for sale, as well as plants and home-made preserves.
-This include the new book, "Postcards from Frinton's Sea Front".

 Coffee or Tea